Question-Adaptive Graph Learning for Multi-hop Retrieval Augmented Generation: Experimental Results

-\textbf{Efficiency}.
 We evaluate the efficiency of retrieval across different methods, which is summarized in Table~\ref{experiment:efficiency}.
+Iterative retrieval based methods (Auto-RAG and KiRAG) show high efficiency because they have no extra cost of indexing or searching on graph.
 Graph search based methods (HippoRAG2 and RAPTOR) exhibit higher time cost because the graph search strategies are expensive.
-GNN based methods (QSGNN and GFM-RAG) cost less time since message passing is an efficient way to aggregate graph information ~\citep{hamilton2017inductive}.
-QSGNN shows more retrieval time than GFM-RAG due to the complexity of Multi-L KG.
+GNN based methods (Quest-GNN, G-retriever and GFM-RAG) cost less time since message passing is an efficient way to aggregate graph information ~\citep{hamilton2017inductive}.
+Quest-GNN shows more retrieval time than GFM-RAG and G-retriever due to the complexity of Multi-L KG.

-\textbf{Ablation Study}.
-To evaluate the influence of different components, we conduct ablation studies and report the results in Table~\ref{experiment:ablation}.
-Our key findings are: \textbf{i)} The model's performance drops significantly without entities, as they form the basic semantic relationships in Multi-L KGs.
-Removing entities causes substantial knowledge loss. \textbf{ii)} No intra-level message passing severely impacts performance because QSGNN loses the ability to directly capture Multi-L KG structures but have to be bridged by chunk nodes. \textbf{iii)} The absence of query alignment has a particularly negative effect on high-hop questions, where the influence of noise will be amplified as the hop number increases. \textbf{iv)} Removing chunk nodes shows relatively less impact, as document nodes can provide global contextual information to compensate for their absence.
-More results are shown in Appendix ~\ref{appendix:ablation}.

-\textbf{Other Discussion}.
-For the page limitation, we discuss the hyperparameter influence of QSGNN in Appendix ~\ref{appendix:hyperparameter_discussion}.
-We conduct the good case study in Appendix ~\ref{appendix:good_case_study}.
-The bad case study and the discussion of limitations for QSGNN can be found in Appendix ~\ref{appendix:bad_case_study}.